technicated/swift-evolution/proposals/XXXX-variadic-generics.md

   }
 }
 ```
 A variadic value can also be passed as the variadic argument of a variadic function (yay!).
-I mildly suggest the operation is again performed by using the `...` syntax to explicitly indicate what's happening (but here, much more than in the tuple context, the `...` can be mistaken for a postifx operator... suggestions are welcome):
+I mildly suggest the operation is again performed by using the `...` syntax to explicitly indicate what's happening (but here, much more than in the tuple context, the `...` can be mistaken for a postfix operator... suggestions are welcome):
 ```swift
 extension ZipSequence: Sequence {
   func makeIterator() -> Iterator {